List of Major League Baseball awards: Manager of the Year

 The Manager of the Year Award is an honor given annually since 1983 to the best managers in the American and National Leagues.
-The winner is voted on by 28 members of the BBWAA.
+The winner is voted on by 30 members of the BBWAA.
 Each places a vote for first, second, and third place among the managers of each league.
 The manager with the highest score in each league wins the award.
 In 1991, Bobby Cox became the first manager to win the award in both leagues, winning with the Atlanta Braves and having previously won with the Toronto Blue Jays in 1985.
 Tony La Russa, Lou Piniella, and Jim Leyland have since won the award in both leagues.
 Joe Girardi is the only manager to win the award with a fourth-place team (2006 Florida Marlins); he is also the only manager to win the award after fielding a team with a losing record.
-The 2022 award winners are Terry Francona of the Cleveland Guardians in the American League and Buck Showalter of the New York Mets in the National League.
+The 2025 award winners are Stephen Vogt of the Cleveland Guardians in the American League and Pat Murphy of the Milwaukee Brewers in the National League.